danvolchek/AdventOfCode/README.md

 ## Notes

-Solution files are self-contained so there's some duplication between the first and second solution files.
+Each solution is self-contained so there's intentional duplication between the initial/optimized first/second solution files.

-Set your working directory to the root folder, i.e. `AdventOfCode`, before running the solutions.
+Set your working directory to the root folder, i.e. `AdventOfCode`, before running a solution.

 There's also a `template` folder which contains a script to create new day folders.